dustinlacewell/plait/README.md

 A single Task `uname` is defined and it uses `run` to execute `uname -a` on the remote server.
 It prints out the result and then returns. `uname` is a unix command for listing information about the kernel version and other host details.

-Let's run plait against our server.
+Let's run our Plait Task against the server.
 In these examples we'll be using the details of the `fake_server` **as described in the section above** regarding Docker.
-If you're using your own server make sure to use the correct username, hostname and port information:
+If you're using your own server make sure to use the **correct username, hostname and port information**:

     $ plait -h root@0.0.0.0:49154 uname